Ready to start teaching English online?Teach with VIPKid

-From A Brick and Mortar Classroom to Virtual Learning Overnight
+From A Brick-and-Mortar Classroom to Virtual Learning Overnight

 As schools temporarily close across the United States to mitigate the spread of the COVID-19 (coronavirus), many teachers are transitioning from offline classrooms to virtual instructional settings.
-Offline and online educators alike know that support and learning among peers is crucial to success in the classroom, whether physical or virtual.
+Offline and online educators alike know that support and learning among peers are crucial to success in the classroom, whether physical or implementing distance learning.
 At VIPKid, fostering community has been key to our success as online educators, and it has never been more important for all of us to lean on and support each other so that we can be there for our students.
 With roughly 200,000 daily online classes occurring on the VIPKid platform led by 100,000 online educators across the U.S. and Canada, we are eager to share some of our learnings and online teaching strategies with those who are transitioning to a virtual classroom for the first time.

 It is important to remember that classic educational techniques are still important and valuable when teaching online; just because there is a screen between you now doesn’t mean you can’t use many of the techniques you have previously learned.
 Such techniques include adapting instruction to meet the needs of the learners in front of you, designing activities to keep learners engaged, and ensuring that every student has time to reflect and produce output that demonstrates their learning.
 Good pedagogy is good pedagogy, delivered in person or online.
 Undoubtedly, there are important differences that pose certain challenges but also present unique learning opportunities.
 Keep reading to learn more…